 It is said that “you can never step in the same river twice.”
 Is this true?
 The molecules of water, the silt, the fish, the other chemicals and inhabitants of the river, move and change constantly.
 But what of the banks and bed of the river?
 From our viewpoint they stay pretty much the same from one moment to the next, changing only over longer periods of time.
 Is the “river” its bed and banks, or is it the water?
 Is the “river” actually our conception of “riverness”, rather than anything solid?
 Can we step in the same river twice?

 What am I?
 Am I the container or the contents?
-Am I the river bed and banks or the water – or am instead I the concept of “Andrew”?
+Am I the river bed and banks or the water – or am I instead the concept of “Andrew”?
 Am I the constantly changing contents, or the slowly changing body, or some longer lived “Andrew-ness”?

 0 Comments - Add yours!: